DIAGNijmegen/website-content/content/pages/highlights/start-bigpicture.md

 title: New European consortium BIGPICTURE, coordinated by Radboudumc, will build largest AI-enabled digital pathology database in the world
 date: 2021-01-28
-description: The Innovative Medicine Innitiative (IMI) has awarded a 70 MEuro project, coordinated by CPG, to build the largest integrated database of digitized histopathologic slides and AI algorithms in the world.
-Jeroen van der Laak and Katrien Grünberg will coordinate the overall project and Francesco Ciompi and Geert Litjens will lead the work package on AI development.
+description: The Innovative Medicine Initiative has awarded a 70 MEuro project, coordinated by CPG, to build the largest integrated database of digitized histopathologic slides and AI algorithms in the world.
 picture: news/bigpicture-consortium.png
 groups: pathology, diag
 full_width: true

 #### Goal
 To take AI development in pathology to the next level, a European consortium combining leading European research centres, hospitals as well as major pharmaceutical industries, is going to develop a repository for the sharing of pathology data.
-The 6-year, €70M project called BIGPICTURE, will herald a new era in pathology.
+The 6-year, €70M project called [BIGPICTURE](www.bigpicture.eu), will herald a new era in pathology.

 #### Background
 Pathology is the cornerstone of the workup of many diseases such as cancer, autoimmune diseases, of the follow up after transplantation and is also critical for the evaluation of the safety of drugs.
 It’s based on the examination of tissue samples (slides) under the microscope.
 However, despite its pivotal role, it still relies heavily on the qualitative interpretation by a qualified pathologist.